AnthonyByansi/SpeakUp-BCI/SpeakUp-BCI/USAGE.md

 * *Speech Output*: Once you have composed a message, you can use the software's speech output feature to have the message read aloud.

 * *Custom Settings*: You can customize the software's settings to better suit your needs, such as adjusting the font size, voice, or other preferences.

+For more detailed information on how to use SpeakUp-BCI, please refer to the user manual in the `docs` directory.